 Understanding company culture is integral to keeping employee retention rates high.
 In their report, Storm2 emphasises the necessity for a checklist to help everyone understand exactly what this company culture is and what is expected.
 Use this checklist to help clarify your company culture in interviews and throughout the onboarding process.
 Ensure that everyone acquainted with this description and that it is on all recruitment and onboarding material.
 Part of this checklist could include regular feedback sessions between employees and management, as well as to establish what rewards your company would offer in order to keep your employees motivated.
 Clear progression opportunities should also be written out so that everyone understands how they can move ahead.
 Finally a well-designed management training protocol would also go a long way to ensuring employee retention.

 Understanding and maintaining a positive rewards-based company culture doesn’t have to be a difficult thing.
 Keeping staff motivated, through reward and recognition is a sure-fire way of ensuring that they stay and don’t move on to seek new opportunities for growth or flexibility.
 Making sure that management is trained up and that there are plenty of opportunities for growth and development is key to a happy, productive staff complement.
-For more ways to improve your employee retention, book a demo with us today.
+For more ways to improve your employee retention, today.